-California and federal employment laws give an employee the right to a leave of absence from work under certain conditions.
-When an employee properly requests time away from work in accordance with the appropriate law, the employee may not be terminated, harassed or discriminated against for taking a leave of absence.
+California and federal employment laws collectively provide employees with the right to request and take a leave of absence from work for a variety of good reasons.
+When an employee properly requests time off from work in accordance with a legally recognized leave, the employer may not discriminate against, harass or retaliate against the employee because of the employee’s request for a legally recognized leave of absence.

-If you have suffered an adverse action at work based upon FMLA leave or another leave of absence, contact Advantage Law Group to arrange your free consultation.
+If you have suffered discrimination, harassment or retaliation action at work based upon your legitimate request for Family Medical Leave, or, another type of legally recognized leave of absence, contact Advantage Law Group to obtain a free consultation to explore your rights.

 A leave of absence from work may be protected in these and other instances: